5. Social responsibility

 Safeguarding / ensuring no harm is done and managing for positive social outcomes

-UK Forestry Standard: In order safeguard against negative social outcomes and ensure no harm is done, as well as to manage for positive social outcomes, the project needs to incorporate the social aspects of sustainable forest management as set out in the UK Forestry Standard and supporting Guidelines for Forests and People.
+UK Forestry Standard: In order to safeguard against negative social outcomes and ensure no harm is done, as well as to manage for positive social outcomes, the project needs to incorporate the social aspects of sustainable forest management as set out in the UK Forestry Standard and supporting Guidelines for Forests and People.

 Where a woodland creation grant has been applied for, the information supplied for a grant application will help.